varunkat/Fetch-Rewards-Coding-Challenge/README-Template.md

 ```
    docker build -t text-similarity .
 ```
- * After the docker image is built successfully, use the below command to assign a port number to the container on which the python flask app will be Running
+ * After the docker image is built successfully, use the below command to assign a port number to the container on which the python flask app will be running
 ```
    docker run -d -p 80:80 text-similarity
 ```